Frequently Asked Questions

 how will the wait until 8th pledge work?

 The pledge will empower parents to rally together to delay the smartphone at least until 8th grade.
 By banding together, this will decrease the pressure within the child’s grade to have a smartphone.

-By signing the online pledge, you promise not to give your child a smartphone until at least 8th grade as long as at least 10 other families from your child’s grade and school pledge as well.
+By signing the online pledge, you promise not to give your child a smartphone until at least 8th grade as long as at least 10 families total from your child’s grade and school pledge.
 Once 10 families have pledged to delay the smartphone, you will be notified that the pledge is in effect!

 We will not share your information with any third party outside of our organization.
 We may contact you in the future to update you on the pledge and when it is in effect for your grade.
 You will receive an email along with the other parents from your grade and school that sign the pledge when the pledge goes into effect.
 Your information will not be made public on this site.

 After you sign the pledge, you will receive an email from Wait Until 8th in one to two business days with tips and suggestions on how to rally other parents from your child's school to sign the pledge.
 If you do not receive an email after a couple of days, please notify us via email at firstname.lastname@example.org .

 The pledge is anonymous until the pledge becomes active.
 Once 10 or more families from the same grade and school sign, then the pledge becomes "active," and you will be notified along with the other parents who have signed from the grade in a group email.
 At this point, the pledge is not anonymous and you know the other families on board.
 It helps to know the other families you are waiting with on this big issue.
 Your pledge is not posted anywhere or made known publicly.
 The only other people who know you have signed the pledge are the parents from your child's grade and school, and ONLY IF you have an active pledge.

 How will I know when the pledge is active?